 Air Propulsion Simulation

-Simulating the performance of an air propulsion system as an alternative to solid rocket motors.
+Simulating the performance of a compressed air propulsion system as an alternative to solid rocket motors using Julia.

 Julia